Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 Obesity is a condition of pandemic proportions in the modern world.
 A myriad of conditions ranging from cardiovascular disease, Type-II diabetes, cancer, and even depression have been linked to obesity.

 Research into the mechanisms and treatment of obesity is an ongoing area of interest to many in the pharmaceutical and academic communities.
 Animal models have proven useful in studying the effects of compounds on diet-induced obesity.
+The study illustrated below is an example of how we work with DIO mice.

 At Melior we utilize a high-fat diet platform to model a number of acute and chronic features of metabolic and obesity disorders consistent with diet-induced obesity changes in humans.